 Successful applicants will also benefit from networking opportunities with their partners Middlesbrough Institute of Modern Art, Navigator North, Platform A and Middlesbrough Council.
 AUX-AiR 2018 is proud to be funded by the Arts Council of England.

 Exhibition/Performance and Talk/Workshop.

 Single or double rooms are available.
 Artists will share a large equipped kitchen, living room, library/reading room and bathrooms.
 Partners are also welcome, at a modest extra fee.
-Unfortunately, we can’t at this time accommodate children.
+Unfortunately, they can’t, at this time, accommodate children.

 The residency provides a selection of audio and visual equipment,including microphones, PA system, handheld recorders, camera and lenses, printer and audio monitors with multi channel capabilities.
 Please check their website for the complete list and specifications.